 It is a risky but shorter way to production.
 But do not expect to save time on development.
 You’re likely to reduce time expenses only on marketing and handling user feedback sessions.

 Startup MVP development guarantees several benefits to product owners like market validation, resources optimization, early user acquisition, and focus on the value proposition.
 Simply put, it answers the question “Will my idea generate value for people and revenue for me?”
 A feasibility study together with proof of concept and prototyping are not enough to validate the idea.
 MVP is almost a single reliable way to obtain the opinion of a real external user early.
-It reduces the risk of investing a ton of money into something nobody wants or allows you to learn if there is a way better product already present.
+It reduces the risk of investing a ton of money into something nobody wants or allows you to learn if there is a way better product already present, specially when you’re working with the right discovery tools.

 Several Approaches to Build MVP